-• Any files that you create must be stored underneath your home directory (this does not apply to files automatically created by system tools such as editors).
-Your machine is scheduled to be reset prior to the start of the actual contest; any files you create or system configuration changes you make prior to that will be removed as part of this process.
+Any files that you create must be stored underneath your home directory (this does not apply to files automatically created by system tools such as editors).
+You will receive a new bootable thumb drive between the practice contest and the actual contest as a result any files you create or system configuration changes you make prior to that will be lost as part of this process.